Security-Onion-Solutions/securityonion-docs/architecture.rst

 Management
 ~~~~~~~~~~

 The ``manager node`` runs its own local copy of :ref:`elasticsearch`, which manages cross-cluster search configuration for the deployment.
 This includes configuration for heavy nodes and search nodes (where applicable), but not forward nodes (since they do not run :ref:`elasticsearch`).
 An analyst connects to the manager node from a client workstation (typically a Security Onion virtual machine installation) to execute queries and retrieve data.
+Please keep in mind that a dedicated manager node requires separate search nodes.

 The manager node runs the following components: